fcpp-experiments/oldnbr-evaluation/README.md

 - any other key will show/hide a legenda displaying this list

 Hovering on a node will also display its UID in the top-left corner.

-### Case Study Summary

-Our goal is to count the number of the battery-powered IoT devices in the network in a scenario with unstable connections.
-To achieve this, one of the node will be selected as the source node where the total number of nodes will be computed.

-The software uses a specific configuration of some parameters, that can be changed, to simulate the scenario:
-- `number of nodes`: number of nodes spawned in the rectangle area;
-- `communication_range`: distance between two nodes that allows their communication;
-- `battery profile` (HIGH, MEDIUM, LOW): battery setting that affects communication range and `sleep_ratio`.

-The metrics used in the plots to benchmark the algorithms, are:
-- `sacount`: sum of nodes computed by source node in a specific round;
-- `aapnod`: average of nodes computed by each node in a specific round;
-- `time`: number of round passed.
-At the moment, a round will take 1 second.